 As of December 31, 2023 and 2022, the Company held a 75.6% and 76.7% common interest in the Operating Partnership, respectively.
 As of December 31, 2023, the Company also held a preferred interest in the Operating Partnership in the form of preferred units with a liquidation preference of \$171.1 million.
 The Company is the primary beneficiary of the Operating Partnership as it has the power to direct the activities of the Operating Partnership and the rights to absorb 75.6% of the net income of the Operating Partnership.
 As the primary beneficiary, the Company consolidates the financial position and results of operations of the Operating Partnership.
 Noncontrolling interests in the Operating Partnership represent units of limited partnership interest in the Operating Partnership not held by the Company.
-As of December 31, 2023, there were 21,553,062 Class A Units and 39,694 LTIP Units in the Operating Partnership.
+As of December 31, 2023, there were 21,553,062 Class A Units and 39,694 LTIP Units in the Operating Partnership ("LTIP Units") not held by the Company.
+The Company's financial position and results of operations are the same as those of the Operating Partnership.
 See Note 11 for a description of LTIP Units.